Select Page

 Gates to The Breakers

-One of our favorite ways to take a tour is with individual audio, and The Breakers has their tours down to a science, with specific directions on where to turn, to look, and which buttons to push on the controls for the headphone.
+One of our favorite ways to take a tour is with individual audio, and The Breakers has their tours down to a science, with specific directions on where to turn, to look, and which buttons to push on the controls for the headphones.
 It’s an easy and fun way to visit this amazing mansion, though it’s hard to imagine a single family living here!

 The Breakers.